 The Selma to Montgomery marches, also known as Bloody Sunday and the two marches that followed, were marches and protests held in 1965, that marked the political and emotional peak of the American civil rights movement.
 All three marches were attempts to march from Selma to Montgomery where the Alabama capitol is located.
 They grew out of the voting rights movement in Selma, launched by local African-Americans who formed the Dallas County Voters League (DCVL).

-- 1,930,917 all-time users
+- 3,340,829 all-time readers